-IMC 300 Principles of Advertising (3CH): Students in Principles of Advertising will survey the principles and practices of advertising.
-In addition, the course will examine the advertising industry from the client's perspective to the professionals who craft ad messages, and finally, to the salient effects of advertising on the society.
-Topics included in this course are: a) advertising ethics, b) advertising research, c) media strategies, d) global advertising, e) communication, and finally, f) social change.
+IMC 300 Principles of Advertising (3CH): This course exposes students to the principles and practices of advertising.
+It examines the advertising industry from the client's perspective the professionals who craft ad messages, to the salient effects of advertising on society.
+This course will focus on important topics related to advertising such as advertising ethics, media strategies, global advertising, communication, and social change.

-IMC 301 Brand and Campaign Management (3CH): Brand and Campaign Management is a course that provides students with a solid knowledge of the culturally responsive advertising process, how to develop and implement a culturally responsive advertising campaign for a product or service, with an emphasis on the situation analysis, market research, target audience, marketing, advertising strategies and message creation for traditional and new media.
-Students will learn to conduct a full culturally responsive campaign in practice.
+IMC 301 Brand and Campaign Management (3CH): This course provides the students with a thorough understanding of branding, and the culturally responsive advertising process, how to develop and implement a culturally responsive advertising campaign for a product or service, with an emphasis on the situation analysis, market research, target audience, marketing, and advertising strategies and message creation for traditional and new media.
+Students will learn to conduct a full culturally responsive campaign in practice